jecode93/jecode93/README.md

 ## About me

+> I'm currently completing coursework at Microverse, a remote software development program that allows devs from all over the world to use pair programming and project building to teach development.

 > I love coding things like web and mobile applications, which forced me to learn something new every day to improve my skills.

+> I build software solutions for small and larger businesses.

+> I've spent the last several months working remotely and asynchronously with people across different time zones.

 ## Skills